Frequently Asked Questions

 The President’s Commission on Carbon Neutrality (PCCN) was an advisory committee, charged with recommending scalable, transferable, financially responsible and just strategies for U-M to achieve net-zero emissions, which convened from February 2019 to March 2021.
 The 17-member commission included U-M faculty, staff and students, as well as members representing the local government, advocacy community, and energy utilities.

-Learn more about the commission’s process and work on the President’s Commission on Carbon Neutrality page.
+Learn more about the commission’s process and work.

 How do the Flint and Dearborn campuses compare to the Ann Arbor campus?

 The three campuses are all quite different in terms of their community size, makeup, and physical footprint.
 Flint is a 120-acre campus consisting of 21 buildings containing 2.2 million square feet of space.
 Dearborn is a 160-acre campus consisting of 33 buildings containing 1.7 million square feet of space.
 Ann Arbor is a 3,000-acre campus consisting of 380 buildings containing 38 million square feet of space.

 While the building and carbon footprints of the Flint and Dearborn campuses are each approximately five percent of those of the Ann Arbor campus, their involvement is critically important in U-M chartering a path to carbon neutrality.
 Each represents a different mix of urban vs. suburban and commuter-dominant vs. live-on-campus demographics that are representative of a large number of campus communities across the globe.
 U-M’s carbon neutrality efforts across all three campuses are the first university targets to explicitly include the Flint and Dearborn campuses.